 circumstances.
 The signal can refer to the object more than once, but every

 reference must resolve to exactly the same object.
-A different signal object
+A different signal object that

-signal object with any signal.
+any signal.
 For more information, see

-Simulink.Signal and the
+Simulink.Signal and the Merge block.

 For blocks that have an initial value or initial condition parameter, you can use that parameter to initialize a signal.
 For example, the following Block Parameters dialog box initializes the signal for a Unit Delay block with an initial condition of 0.